python-microscopy/python-microscopy/doc/Contributing.rst

 - Check for and correct relative module imports
 - Build a conda module for dispatch on python3
 - Fix all c coded modules to use new init methods
-- Find an alternative to / port PyFFTW3 to python3

 We will probably discover more as we progress.